Q-ball Superradiance

 {\bf Spinning Q-ball} When the Q-ball spins in real space, the additional component of rotational superradiance can also be activated, which can often enhance the energy amplification when the $\eta_+$ mode rotates in the same direction as the Q-ball ({\it i.e.}, ${\rm sign}(\oi_+/m_+)={\rm sign}(\oi_Q/m_Q)$), as shown in the RHS of Figure \ref{fig:spinningQballAmpE}.
 On the other hand, for the opposite cases, we can see slight reductions in energy enhancement.
 Note that the superradiance criterion for the energy is still \eref{oiEdef}, and a non-spinning Q-ball can also induce angular momentum superradiance.

 In Figure \ref{fig:spinningQballAmpL}, we plot the superradiance of the angular momentum with only the $\eta_+$ ingoing mode.
-We see that the Zel'dovich-like criterion on the rotational superradiance $\oi<m \Omega_Q$ is violated for spinning Q-balls.
+We see that the amplification criterion is not $\oi<m \Omega_Q$.
 This is not surprising as there are two coupled modes involved in the scattering and there is Q-ball coherent superradiance on top of the rotational effects.
 Instead, as we have pointed out, \eref{rotCri} is the correct criterion for the angular momentum amplification.
 This is consistent with the case of $m_Q=1,\;m=2$ in Figure \ref{fig:spinningQballAmpL}; For the other two cases, the angular momentum is either superradiantly enhanced or reduced across the whole positive or negative $\oi$ branch, without crossing the line of $\mc{A}_L=1$, reflected in \eref{rotCri} by $\oi_L$ not having a real solution.
-See Appendix \ref{sec:2p1DMore} for some more results.
+See Supplemental Material for additional results.

 {\bf The 3+1D case} Finally, we shall present some first results about Q-ball superradiance in 3+1D, focusing on spherical symmetry for both the Q-ball and the scattering waves, which can be easily obtained by slightly modifying the 2+1D equations above.
 In Figure \ref{fig:QballAmpE3D}, we plot how the energy amplification factor varies with the frequency $\oi$.
 We see that the 3+1D case is completely analogous to the 2+1D case, except that the 3+1D case has more multi-peak structures in the superradiance spectra.
-The results of spinning Q-balls, due to its numerical complexity, will be presented elsewhere \cite{qballSR3D}.
+The results of spinning Q-balls, due to its numerical complexity, will be presented elsewhere \cite{Zhang:2024ufh}.